RichardMidnight/pi-safe/README.md

 # TO MAKE AN IMAGE FILE

-   1) Boot your Pi with your Master SD-card as above.
+   1) Remove your source SD card (8GB) and Boot your Pi with your Master SD-card as above.

-   2) Put your source SD-card in the USB SD reader and insert it in a Pi USB port.
+   2) Put your source SD-card (8GB) in the USB SD reader and insert it in a Pi USB port.

-   3) Startup pisafe from the menu.
+   3) Startup Pi-Safe from the menu.
 Or in a terminal, type in 'pisafe'

-   5) Use the menu to select your SD-card and an image-file-name.
+   5) Use the menu to select BACKUP, select your SD-card and give the image-file a name.

    6) Watch your image-file get created, shrunk and compressed automatically.

+   7) Note: At this point, I have left several safeties in place.
+I may add an option to remove them in the future.
+For ezample you have to type in "YES" before it will RESTORE an image file to an SD card.
  .